cloud-demo-projects/demo-fullstack/README.md

 ## Environment
 - Docker Registry Service Connection
-- SPN with AcrPull role on ACR
+- SPN with AcrPull role on ACR (For Helm to pull chart from ACR)